thinkful-ei-armadillo/geordie-daniel-bookmarks-app/bookmark-app-notes.md

 ADD CORRECT SELECTOR TO HTML THE BOOKMARK

+use serializeJson to get better form data handling

 use
 const id = $(event.currentTarget).attr('id');
 const currentItem = STORE.findById(id);

 use button for expanding items?? easier to target for user, more accessible

+also, use expanded in store to hold the id of current expanded item - makes it easier to change state and re-render!

+for rating - just have different '.rating-view' section templates for each rating value within render